Best Truck Toppers & Truck Caps Guide + Cost Comparison

 - Commercial options are available with features like locking toolboxes, shelving and double doors.

-Fiberglass Truck ToppersFiberglass toppers are aesthetically pleasing because you can paint them to match your paint.
-With this in mind, there are a few downsides:
+Fiberglass caps are aesthetically pleasing because you can paint them to match your paint.

 - You can match the factory paint job of your truck perfectly.

 - They tend to be more durable and handle wear better than an aluminum toppers.